sciZer0/7/v/README.md

 <i><b>
 Simply put, this includes, among other cases, that each transfer of tokens from one regular user to another is for free and that each transfer of tokens involving a smart contract will be with a Gas fee.
 <br><br>
-An user, if there is a congestion (if any), may set a fee for their simple transaction, meaning, only at its worst the Vote blockchain might take fees for simple transactions – while each of the existing blockchains always does it -- because any transactions without fees aren't possible on regular blockchains.</b></i>
+An user, if there is a congestion (if any), may set a fee for their simple transaction, meaning, only at its worst the Vote blockchain might take fees for simple transactions – while each of the existing blockchains always does it -- because any transactions without fees aren't possible on regular blockchains.

-<h1>5 &nbsp Possible DDoS/Spam Attacks</h1>
+<br><br>

-Possible DDoS/Spam attacks, due to the fact that all simple transactions are free and hence can be created in enormous amounts, are beaten the same way as it is already done in relation to other possible DDoS/Spam attacks that can, for example, be requesting the Block Height.
+Possible DDoS/Spam attacks, due to the fact that all simple transactions are free and hence can be created in enormous amounts, are beaten the same way as it is already done by good blockchains in relation to other possible DDoS/Spam attacks that can, endlessly and frequently, be requesting the Block Height, for example.
+</b></i>

-<h1>6 &nbsp Gas Fees</h1>
+<h1>5 &nbsp Gas Fees</h1>

 Users pay Gas Fees only for some sorts of transactions.